 Customs Concerning the 24 Solar Terms

 The Beginning of Summer will bring abundant rain and lead directly to the harvest.
 Thus an agricultural adage is that 'no rain, no rice' and 'no rain, we will hang up the hoe.'
-In imperial China the emperors would perform a special rite to greet summer on that day.
-As the hot weather would cause people to lose weight and become exhausted it became the custom to weigh and drink tea as this was considered a guard against the torrid weather.
+In ancient China, the emperors would perform a special rite to greet summer on that day.
+Nowadays, as the hot weather would cause people to lose weight and become exhausted, it become the custom to weigh and drink tea as this is considered a guard against the torrid weather.

-The Beginning of Spring symbolizes the start of a lunar year and warmer weather.
-Looking forward to good fortune and smoothly running business, people used to eat radishes believing that they would generate calm.
+The Beginning of Spring symbolizes the start of a lunar year and the weather will become warmer and warmer.
+Looking forward to good fortune and smoothly running business, people have the custom of eating radishes on that day, believing that they would generate calm.
 This may be because of their effect to soothe the stomach.

 Qingming Festival is a moment of importance for it is the day on which to worship ancestors.
-Many poets have written works on the theme of that day.
 It is also called 'Cold Food Festival' as on that day cooking is forbidden and all are allowed to eat only cold food, for fear of being chastised by the immortals in heaven.
-Around Pure Brightness, there is often a lot of rain, thus it is a crucial time in agriculture to plant grain or trees.
+Also, as the climate becomes warmer and flowers start to blossom, an important Qingming Festival custom is go spring outing with families and friends.
+Around Qingming Festival, there is often a lot of rain, thus it is a crucial time in agriculture to plant grain or trees.